Roseraie page that I edit frequently showing roses in the field, maybe for sale.

 Click this blue variety name link similar to those that appear in a catalog.
 36) 'MAGNIFICA'_Hybrid Rugosa Rose

-We plant several of each variety in prepared soil along drip lines in the nursery like these two above Albertine on the left planted in 2016 (click picture for a larger image and check date the picture was taken in the lower right hand corner) and Rosa damascena Ispahan on the right that was planted maybe 10 years ago (additional roses planted along drip line shown at bottom of page).
+We plant several of each variety in prepared soil along drip lines in the nursery like these two above Albertine on the left planted in 2016 (click picture for a larger image and check date the picture was taken in the lower right hand corner) and Rosa damascena Ispahan on the right that was planted maybe 10 years ago (some additional roses planted along drip line are shown at the bottom of this page).
 It may take several years after they have been planted before they are large enough for us to start taking cuttings from them.

-When plants are large enough hundreds of cuttings are then taken and stuck in one of our outdoor misting facilities either mist using an electronic leaf like on the left or mist interval using a timer as on the right.
+When plants are large enough hundreds of cuttings are taken and stuck in one of our outdoor misting facilities either mist using an electronic leaf like on the left or mist interval using a timer as on the right.

 Cuttings that have rooted are potted up and grown on drip line until they flower, are identified, labeled, had a price sticker attached, similar plants grouped together and a cuttings picture taken that will appear in the newsletter and elsewhere.